Kometa-Team/Kometa/docs/metadata/overlay.md

 ```

 You can add an image to accompany the text by specifying the image location using `file`, `url`, `git`, or `repo`.
-Then you can use `addon_offset` to control the space between the text and the image and `addon_align` to control which side of the text the image will be
+Then you can use `addon_offset` to control the space between the text and the image and `addon_position` to control which side of the text the image will be

 ```yaml
 overlays: